 The tailbone is connected by a joint to the lower end of the sacrum.
 Sometimes this needs an adjustment, too, especially after birthing a baby.
 Ligaments connecting to the sacrum and tailbone (coccyx) will become more symmetrical and their tone will be more relaxed and less in spasm after bodywork on the pelvis.

-About 1/4 of all women have been considered to have an android pelvis, with its triangular inlet and a bit smaller outlet than its own inlet.
-Nowadays, this “type” is described as a more narrow outlet and more narrow “front of the pelvis” and narrower pubic arch.
+For instance, today an android pelvis is described as a more narrow outlet and more narrow “front of the pelvis” and narrower pubic arch.
+The word android is going out of style.
 See the pubic arch in the drawing above that has room for only two finger widths across and a triangular arch shape (the second option)?

 Only about 5% of women are said to have a platypelloid pelvis.
 The fetal position of LOT is crucial for engagement.